-- a.
-Use equipment properly. - b.
-All spectators must stand behind the backstop. - c.
-Play on the assigned field. - d.
-Do not throw the bat.
+- Use equipment properly. - All spectators must stand behind the backstop. - Play on the assigned field.
+C. - Do not throw the bat.
 No hardballs are allowed.
-Do not bring bats from home.

-- 9. PLAY STRUCTURES: Basic Rules for every play structure: - a.
+Do not bring bats from home. d. - 9.
+PLAY STRUCTURES: Basic Rules for every play structure: - a.
 Take turns share with others. - b.
 Do not push. - c.
 When traveling up and down the steps on the play structure you must WALK.
-No horseplay is allowed, no running. - 10.
-Students are not to throw ice or snow at anyone or anything. - II.
-Use ropes for jump roping games only.
+No horseplay is allowed, no running. - Students are not to throw ice or snow at anyone or anything. - Use ropes for jump roping games only.